jfarmer/exercises-js-basic-syntax/exercises/count-positive-numbers/README.md

-# Find Largest Number
+# Count Positive Numbers

-Given a list of numbers, let's invent a process to find the largest number.
+Given a list of numbers, let's invent a process that counts how many of them are positive (i.e., greater than 0).

 ## Contents <!-- omit in toc -->